initBasti/initBasti.github.io/_posts/2020-10-19-video-4-linux-:-the-basics.md

 ## What is Video 4 Linux?

-A framework used for video streaming, control, capturing, and codec support, radio tuning and modulating and even Radio Data Systems (RDS) (Radio traffic information).
+A framework used for video streaming, control, capturing, and codec support, radio tuning and modulating, and even Radio Data Systems (RDS) (Radio traffic information).

 ### Which problem does it solve?

 Before V4L (Video 4 Linux, the current version is called V4L2), there were a lot of very complex drivers, that were difficult to work with.
 So the goal of this framework is to create a common pathway for the creation of drivers as well as a universal API, which userspace can use in order to work with different drivers.

+If you enjoy using memory cards, then you will maybe find my set of cards quite useful: [Memory cards on memcode.com](https://www.memcode.com/courses/3184)

 ---